COR1999/covid_case/readme.md

 4. On the password reset page enter an email address for user that does not exist.
 Press the reset my password.
 This should fail with a message. :heavy_check_mark:
 5. On the password reset page enter an email address for user that does exist.
 Press the reset my password.
 This should redirect you to password reset done page and you should receive an email. :heavy_check_mark:
 6. On the password reset done page check that the button to navigate to login page works. :heavy_check_mark:
-7. Open email account and check that when you click the link in the email it redirects you the change password page. :heavy_check_mark:
+7. Open my email account and check that a "reset password" email was received.
+Then check that when you click the link in the email it redirects you the change password page in the application. :heavy_check_mark:
 8. Check that on the change password page if you enter passwords that don't match this should fail with a error message. :heavy_check_mark:
 9. Attempt to change the password to less then 8 characters.
 This should fail with a message.
 Check that it fails to change password. :heavy_check_mark:
 11. Attempt to change the password to be part of the email address.
 This should fail with a message. :heavy_check_mark: